cspanring/auth0-addon-example/README.md

 # Auth0-addon-example

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+A simple example to illustrate the integration of the [Ember CLI Auth0 Lock](https://github.com/cspanring/ember-cli-auth0-lock) Addon with an Ember ClI project.

 ## Prerequisites